 Whoever it was that was pounding at his door heard him coming.
 A shock, considering how much of a noise they were making.
 The path to his front door always seemed like a warm, inviting hallway to a grandiose palace to him.
 But now, as he crept closer and closer from the opposite direction, it felt like he was being escorted to the gallows.

 The highwayman cautiously reached for the knob, half expecting the door to be battered down right as his fingers made contact.
-But he felt his palm touch down on the cool brass, and with no other option, his fingers touched the lock.
+But he felt his palm touch down on the cool brass with no incident, and with no other option, his fingers touched the lock.

 “Who is it?” he growled out before twisting it open.